 A trap awaits those who, after selling shares from exercised ISOs to avoid AMT, want to buy back the stock.

-Learn about year-end planning for incentive stock options.
-This article includes ideas related to the alternative minimum tax.
+Learn about year-end planning for incentive stock options (ISOs).
+This article includes guidance on how to take advantage of the special ISO tax treatment and on the alternative minimum tax.